FelixOnline/v2/content/articles/2011-5-26-star-slinger.md

  - /music/1262/star-slinger
 imported: true
 comments:
+ - value: >
- - I thought I recognized the name from somewhere Saw him supporting The Go Team in February at Heaven His was as close to a memorable DJ set as Ive ever found He did sound a bit like a mopey teenager on stage thoughCool Thats a cleevr way of looking at it
+     I thought I recognized the name from somewhere.
+Saw him supporting The Go!
+Team in February at Heaven.
+His was as close to a memorable DJ set as I've ever found.
+He did sound a bit like a mopey teenager on stage though!,Cool!
+That's a cleevr way of looking at it!

 # Article Taxonomies
 categories: